kumar045/testing/README.md

 📷 Take a screenshot of your functions and save it as a .jpg or .png with the filename `e2f_translator_function`.
 You will be prompted to upload the screenshot in the Peer Assignement that follows.

 13. Add function **frenchToEnglish** which takes in the `frenchText` as a string argument, in `translator.py`.
-Use the instance of the Language Translator you created previously, to translate the text input in French to English and return the English text.
+Use the instance of the Memory Translator you imported previously, to translate the text input in French to English and return the English text.

     ```python
     def frenchToEnglish(frenchText):